Lineage 2 Classic Adena Farming Guide - How to Get Rich in L2 Classic?

 Spoilers are the only characters in the game that can access those items, so if you don’t have one in your party while farming, you simply miss out on them.
 The spoils are predominantly materials, but you will sometimes get a recipe or even a whole piece of equipment.
 Farming with a spoiler in your party will make you fill your inventory much quicker, due to the extra valuable drops.

 Compared to crafters, spoilers’ biggest drawback is the fact that they need someone to pilot them at all times.
 To make money you have to fight and kill monsters, which means that you’re going to leech some experience off of other party members.
 At the same time, you need the experience to spoil efficiently at higher lvl locations, so it’s not that bad.
-Furthermore, in current Lineage 2 version you can get to the point when you have really high level and decent gear in no time anyway, by following a single quest line.
-Complete a few quests and you're over 90, maxing out is the real challenge.
+It's definitely worth to pay that price in order to to get the materials necessary to gear up.

 If you want to make the most out of spoiling, you have to follow the market.
 Look what materials are the most popular and profitable at the moment and keep that in mind while choosing a location.
 It’s especially good when there are multiple monsters that all can loot some valuable materials.
 If you’re using the bounty hunter to collect materials for specific recipes, you should obviously prioritize them over anything else.